boulmers/DigiHotkey/readme.md

 License
 -------

-This project is licensed under the GPL License
+This project is licensed under the MIT License